Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Introduction

 A remarkable observation is that the Fokker-Planck equation can be formulated as the \textit{gradient flow} of the Kullback–Leibler (KL) divergence in information theory, known as the Boltzmann relative entropy in kinetic theory \cite{To}, with respect to the Wasserstein metric, according to the seminal work of Jordan, Kinderlehrer, and Otto \cite{jordan1998variational}.
 For this reason, \eqref{eqn-Wasserstein-gradient-flow} is referred to as the \textit{Wasserstein gradient flow} of the KL divergence.
 This gradient flow structure has profoundly influenced the analysis of the dynamics \cite{carrillo2001entropy,CMV03,CMV06,otto2000generalization} and the design of new sampling algorithms \cite{wibisono2018sampling,bernton2018langevin, chen2023sampling}.

 The goal of this paper is to systematically extend the success of the analysis to \textit{Fisher-Rao gradient flows} which are nonlocal differential equations of great interest in statistics, information geometry and evolutionary game theory.
-These flows have the potential to achieve fast, universal convergence rates for sampling any target distribution, in contrast to Wasserstein gradient flows.
-In Section \ref{subsec-Wasserstein gradient flows}, we review the results for Wasserstein gradient flows, including functional inequalities (e.g., the log-Sobolev inequality), displacement convexity, and their induced convergence rates of the dynamics.
-Section \ref{subsec-Fisher-Rao gradient flows} considers Fisher-Rao gradient flows and explains their significance in sampling applications and the difficulty in analyzing convergence.
-Section \ref{subsec-Main results} presents a summary of our main results for a comprehensive study of geodesic convexity and functional inequalities in the Fisher-Rao setting.
+These flows have the potential to achieve fast, universal convergence rates for any target distribution, in contrast to Wasserstein gradient flows.
+In \cref{subsec-Wasserstein gradient flows}, we review the results for Wasserstein gradient flows, including functional inequalities (e.g., the log-Sobolev inequality), displacement convexity, and their induced convergence rates of the dynamics. \cref{subsec-Fisher-Rao gradient flows} introduces Fisher-Rao gradient flows, explaining their significance in sampling applications and the existing methods used to analyze their convergence. \cref{subsec-Main results} presents a summary of our main results for a comprehensive study of geodesic convexity and functional inequalities in the Fisher-Rao setting.
 We demonstrate the favorable, uniform convergence rates of Fisher-Rao gradient flows across general target distributions.
-Related works are discussed in Section \ref{subsec-Related works}, and the organization of this paper is outlined in Section \ref{subsec-Organization}.
+Related works are discussed in \cref{subsec-Related works}, and the organization of this paper is outlined in \cref{subsec-Organization}.